-Your physiotherapist will often discuss a treatment plan with you in this first session as you will likely require more than one visit as most injuries take a few weeks to treat and heal.
+We pride ourselves on being hands-on therapists to deliver pain relief and improve your symptoms, we then want you to never experience the problem again, so we will discuss a treatment plan with you in this first session as you will likely require more than one visit as most injuries take a few weeks to treat and heal.

 WHAT IF I HAVE MORE THAN ONE PROBLEM?

-The time slot usually allows us to assess and treat only one area.
-If the areas of pain are directly related (e.g. back pain with referred buttock and leg pain, or neck and shoulder blade with arm pain), they can usually be treated in the standard 30 minute session.
+The time slot usually allows us to assess and treat only one area, however.
+If the areas of pain are directly related (e.g. back pain with referred buttock and leg pain, or neck and shoulder blade with arm pain), they can usually be treated in the standard 30-minute session.

 CAN I ASK FOR CERTAIN TREATMENTS TO BE DONE?

 Of course!
 If you have had physiotherapy in the past and you have felt a certain technique, such as dry needling, has improved your pain, please let us know.

 WHAT SHOULD I BRING AND WEAR TO MY APPOINTMENT?

 If you have a referral from your doctor, any scans (X-rays, MRIs, ultrasounds, etc.), or any important information related to your complaint/injury, please bring these to your appointment.